1. At the Monetary Policy Meeting held today, the Policy Board of the Bank of Japan decided upon the following.

-With regard to asset purchases other than JGB purchases, the Bank decided, by a unanimous vote, to set the following guidelines.
+With regard to asset purchases other than JGB purchases, the Bank decided, by a 7-2 majority vote, to set the following guidelines.
+[Note 2]

 a) The Bank will purchase exchange-traded funds (ETFs) and Japan real estate investment trusts (J-REITs) so that their amounts outstanding will increase at annual paces of about 6 trillion yen and about 90 billion yen, respectively.

 b) As for CP and corporate bonds, the Bank will maintain their amounts outstanding at about 2.2 trillion yen and about 3.2 trillion yen, respectively.

 2. Japan’s economy has continued its moderate recovery trend.
 Overseas economies have continued to grow at a moderate pace, although emerging economies remain sluggish in part.
 In this situation, exports have picked up.
 On the domestic demand side, business fixed investment has been on a moderate increasing trend as corporate profits have improved.
 Private consumption has been resilient against the background of steady improvement in the employment and income situation.
 Meanwhile, housing investment and public investment have been more or less flat.
 Reflecting these moderate increases in demand both at home and abroad and the progress in inventory adjustments, industrial production has picked up.
 Financial conditions are highly accommodative.
 On the price front, the year-on-year rate of change in the consumer price index (CPI, all items less fresh food) has been about 0 percent.
 Inflation expectations have remained in a weakening phase.